Tire bulge: is it safe to drive with a tire bulge

 If you ever notice that the side wall of your tire has a bubble or bulge, a tire bulge indicates that your tire has suffered irrevocable damage.
 Read on to look for what is tire bulges, what causes tire bulges, is safe to drive with tire bulges.
 And how we can fix and prevent tire bulges and get rid of this hazard.

 It would be best if you watched out for a potentially dangerous thing regarding your tires.
 Now, you’re driving your car down, hitting a big pothole, or your tire hits a curb.
 Now that impact causes damage to the tire structure the internal structure of the tire.

 And when that damage occurs, it weakens the entire structure at that tiny spot, and when that happens, it forms a small bump on the outside edge of the tire right, which is visible now.

-the high forces and stresses the tire is subjected to on the road and speeds can cause the tire to blow.
+the high forces and stresses the tire is subjected to on the road and high speeds can cause the tires to blow.

 What causes a Tire bulge

-Tire Bulge happens mainly due to impact damage after a car accident which causes internal damage to tires or when tires come in contact with some obstacle.
-Here are some most common reasons for tire bulge.
+Tires Bulges happen mainly due to impact damage after a car accident which causes internally damaged tires or when tires come in contact with some obstacle.
+Here are some most common reasons for tire bulges.

 - Crossings on Railroad or train